Lata Mangeshkar – The Nightingale of Bollywood

 At this time also, the lamp of Lata’s success continued to burn.
 And even today, people love Lata ji as much as they used to in the 70s, 80s, and 90s.

 Among the memorable songs sung by Lata Ji, some films have special mention – Anarkali, Mughal-e-Azam, Amar Prem, Guide, Asha, Premrog, Satyam Shivam Sundaramiya.
-She sang songs for the new films and her voice was not only melodious as before but has also improvement and new tone, like Hina, Ramlakhan.
+She sang songs for the new films and her voice was not only melodious as before but has also improved and new tone, like Hina, Ramlakhan.

 At one time, her songs also went well in films like ‘Barsaat’, ‘Naagin’, and ‘Pakija’.
 She has sung more than 30,000 songs and also has a record of singing in all Indian languages.